- Download our Moving to Vancouver Guide (PDF)

 Job market in Vancouver

-The job market in Vancouver benefits from the city’s strategic location and bustling port, one of the busiest in the world, turning it into a thriving hub for global business and opportunities.
+The job market in Vancouver benefits from the city’s strategic location and bustling port, one of the busiest in the world.
+This makes it a thriving hub for global business and opportunities.
 If you are highly qualified and have the right experience, you will likely find vacancies in your chosen field.

-The tourism industry in Vancouver remains important, attracting more than a million visitors each year who come to enjoy its natural wonders and access Alaska on scheduled cruises.
-The film industry has grown steadily, making Vancouver the third-largest film and production centre in North America.
+Vancouver's tourism industry remains important, attracting more than a million visitors each year who come to enjoy its natural wonders and access Alaska on scheduled cruises.
+The film industry has grown steadily, making Vancouver the North America's third-largest film and production centre.

 Finding a job in Vancouver

-There are several social programmes that can help you find a job in Vancouver, especially if you’re seeking a student or entry-level position.
+Several social programmes can help you find a job in Vancouver, especially if you’re seeking a student or entry-level position.
 Programmes like WorkBC Employment Services provide resources such as job search tools, skills training, and personalised employment planning.
 For Indigenous people, services like ACCESS – Aboriginal Community Career Employment Services Society offer support through initiatives like BladeRunners, providing training and job placement in construction.

-Unless you have a permanent residence visa, you’ll need to apply for a work permit after receiving a job offer.
+Unless you have a permanent residence visa, you must apply for a work permit after receiving a job offer.
 There are specific requirements that must be fulfilled by both you and your prospective employer before the working visa is granted, and there are many agencies that can assist with this process.

 Working Visa Requirements for Canada